Amloii/NoFakingWay/README.md

 ---

-<p align="center"> Proyect for detection of Fake Reviews and Spam in ecommerce
+<p align="center"> Project for detection of Fake Reviews and Spam in e-commerce
     <br>
 </p>